Blue-Beaker/QuestsTweaker/README.md

 ## Features
 - Add/set progress for an existing quest from crafttweaker.
-todo:
+- New 'Function' task type that runs a crafttweaker function to check progress.
-- New 'CraftTweaker Function' quest type, that executes a function and completes the quest if the function returns true
+- New 'Function' reward type that runs a crafttweaker funtion on completion.

 ## CraftTweaker API
 ### mods.questtweaker.QuestManager